Tomcli/ffdl-knative/README.md

 1. It builds [AI Fairness 360 (AIF360)](https://github.com/IBM/AIF360) and [Adversarial Robustness Toolobox (ART)]() containers through Knative's Build component
 2. The built image is then deployed as a Knative Service, which means it scales automatically based on incoming requests, and scales down to zero if there is no traffic
 3. We'll roll out a new version via a canary release.
-4. The traffic will be split between the two version for A/B testing
+4. The traffic will be split between the two versionsfor A/B testing
 5. We can orchestrate the same containers using Argo for worklfow automation

 ## prerequisite